ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 }
 ```

 In the above example, the Users and Posts schemas will be combined in the stitched gateway and provide all of their own merged type configuration.
 All SDL directives will translate directly into the static configurations discussed in [type merging docs](/docs/stitch-type-merging).
-See the [recipes](#recipes) section below for some common translations.
+See the [recipes](#recipes) section below for some common patterns.

 ## Directives glossary